The Best July 4th Celebrations in the United States!

 The Hub of the Universe, as some Bostonians may refer to it, is regularly recognized for its legendary Fourth of July celebration.
 One of America's most historic towns, the festivities include the Boston Pops Firework Spectacular complimented by live music performed by the immensely talented Boston Pops Orchestra.
 Keep your ears ready for live canon fire and be on the lookout for an impressive pyrotechnic display launched off from seven barges in the Charles River.

-In Livability's 2016 Best Places to Live in the U.S. rankings, Boulder came in at an impressive No. 5 so it's no surprise this is one of the best spots to celebrate such an exciting holiday.
-A typical Fourth of July celebration includes activities such as a bike rodeo, fun run and beer garden.
+Named by Travel + Leisure as one of "America's Best Towns for July 4th," Boulder is a must-visit spot this holiday!
+A typical Fourth of July celebration includes activities such as a beer garden, farmers' markets, and much more!
 The largest fireworks show in the state, called Ralphie's Independence Day Blast, launches out from the Colorado University stadium and is accompanied by the school's mascot Ralphie the Buffalo (yes a real, live buffalo!).

 What makes this small mountain town so special is its unique start time for its Independence Day parade: midnight.
 This is why the town can claim the name of the "First July 4th Parade in the Nation."
 Once the clock strikes midnight, the celebrating begins.
 Over 100,000 attend this event despite the population of Gatlinburg being just a little over 4,000.
 At noon, everyone flocks to the in the Little Pigeon River for the River Raft Regatta downtown.
 According to Gatlinburg's official website, "anything floatable" can be entered into the contest.
 Awards are distributed to the most creative "rafts" and to the oldest/youngest participants.

 In a week-long celebration commemorating this great nation's independence, the City of Brotherly Love delivers no shortage of excitement.
-The city where the Declaration of Independence was signed shows what their made of with the largest free concert in the country, the Philly Fourth of July Jam, as well as a 15,000-shell firework performance in front of a crowd of over 500,000 people.
+The city where the Declaration of Independence was signed shows what their made of with a whole collection of exciting events including the huge and free "Wawa Welcome to America Concert," featuring award-winning artists!

 12. Houston, Texas